ulsmith/cerberus-cli/README.md

 CerberusCLI is a globally installable CLI tool for working with [CerberusMVC](https://www.npmjs.com/package/cerberus-mvc), a node based MVC stack for serverless function as a service architectures.

 The premis for the CLI tool is to offer a few simple tools for dealing with CerberusMVC such as initialising new projects and handling things like database migrations, compatible with the database visualisation tool [DBDuck](https://dbduck.net) for visualisation and DB design.

+Want to know more, see more of CerberusMVC?
+We are all about MVP, we are happy to expand documentation, add in more support; let us know your thoughts...
+[Find me here](https://pa.ulsmith.net).

 # INSTALLATION